godaprojects-microfrontends/container-react/README.md

 # Container for react based micro frontend.
+This is the container for the microfrontend apps.

 Based on Cam Jackson's demo on microfrontends - https://github.com/micro-frontends-demo and https://martinfowler.com/articles/micro-frontends.html

 ##### Notes: